What Do Tattoos Look Like After Losing Weight?

 Sleeve tattoos, which cover the whole upper arm and sometimes the shoulder as well as the lower arm, are very popular.
 You may notice some changes if you decide to gain a bit of muscle in the area, for example.

-Another thing which usually follows rapid weight gain is stretch marks.
-Stretch marks are basically the body's way of telling us the skin has reached its limits.
+Another thing that usually follows rapid weight gain is stretch marks.
+Stretch marks are basically the body’s way of telling us the skin has reached its limits.
 When the elastic fibers tear because they are at their limits, permanent stretch marks appear in the skin.
 They often appear as white or red marks, and they can run horizontally as well as vertically.
 If you happen to get stretch marks on the skin around your tattoo, it could ruin the design.
 Usually, stretch marks are red when they first form and then they turn white when they are older (> 1 year).

 The stretch marks might break up the ink particles, which means you could lose parts of your tattoo.
-It can be fixed by tattooing over the stretch marks—remember that damaged skin will be more sensitive, so it may be a little more painful.
+It can be fixed by tattooing over the stretch marks, but remember that damaged skin will be more sensitive, so it may be a little more painful.
 This damaged skin with broken elastic fibers does not pick up the pigment as well as healthy skin.
 Another reason to avoid the ice cream.

 How to Minimize Tattoo Distortion After Weight Gain